 “We’ve had drivers not pick up kids because they assumed the kid couldn’t pay,” Pelz said.

-“When I started handling the scholarship about two years ago – I was getting really frustrated with [the cab company], she says.
+“When I started handling the scholarship about two years ago, I was getting really frustrated with [the cab company],” she says.
 “I was spending two hours a day trying to get three rides.”
-Pelz said that it was incredibly difficult to both arrange and change rides through the cab companies, and of course the more concerning issue of the drivers leaving students behind.
+Pelz said that it was incredibly difficult to both arrange and change rides through the cab companies, and of course there was the more concerning issue of the drivers leaving students behind.

 When Pelz heard about HopSkipDrive, she thought it could be a good partnership for the foundation.
 The vetted, kid-focused CareDrivers sounded like a much better transportation option for the students.